 3. Parlor palm

 Scientifically known as Chamaedorea elegans is a shade loving plant.
 Common names is Parlour palm and Neanthe bella palm.
 This plant much prized for its beautiful foliage and thus a good ornamental low maintenance plant.

 How to take care of a parlor palm

 The plant requires sandy aerated soil and partial sunlight.
 Fertilize once a year is good for its growth.
 The plant reaches up to 12 feet maximum and with a spread of 4-8 inches.
-Water the plant when top soil becomes dry.
+Water the plant when topsoil becomes dry.

 4. Lady palm

 Lady palm or Rhapis excelsa grows up to 4 m height and is native to China and Taiwan.
-Mode of propagation is mainly via rhizomes.
+The mode of propagation is mainly via rhizomes.
 This is easy to care for plant helps in resisting insects and indoor air pollutants.
 This plant helps in absorbing formaldehyde and ammonia from the indoor air thus is a good air purifying plant.

 How to take care of a Lady Palm

-It is a hardy plant with little care is needed.
+It is a hardy plant with little care that is needed.
 Requires partial deep shade for its growth and survival.
 Irrigate the plant only when the topsoil of the pot gets dry.
-Do not overwater the plant as it may cause rotting of roots.
+Do not overwater the plant as it may cause the rotting of roots.